Dear AEA Community,

 - Example: We created an Excel document to track shifts in our program services.
 We included columns to monitor staffing, services still available, questions for funders, etc. You can find a template of this document here.
 In providing a tool, we also take the lead in helping however we can for this tool to be completed and used over the course of time.

-- Example: Elizabeth DiLuzio helped our Chief Medicaid Officer, Joan Siegel, to create a survey form for supervisors to report the agency-wide incidence of COVID-19 among participants and staff.
+- Example: Elizabeth DiLuzio helped our Chief Medicaid Officer, Joan Siegel, to create a survey form for supervisors to report the agency-wide incidence of COVID-19 among staff.
 You can use our form as a template in creating your own by clicking here.

 - Respond to the immediate while laying groundwork for identifying and supporting needs in the long term.
 Keep a systems lens.